jermbo/Talks/VueTypeScript/README.md

 ### The .ts extension

 In `.scss` extensions, any valid css code is acceptable in this file format.
 The same is true with a `.ts` extension.
 While looking through any of the files, there is no special TypeScript features included by default.
-It wasn"t until opening up the `HelloWorld.vue` component that I saw anything different in the file.
+It wasn't until opening up the `HelloWorld.vue` component that I saw anything different in the file.

 ### Vue Components